 In completing the requirements for the Leadership Development Program, please use the Community Service Hours Reporting Form and the Student Organization Hours Reporting Form.

-If you have questions, please contact Associate Dean Leah Teague or Director of Student Relations Stephen Rispoli.
+If you have questions, please contact Associate Dean Leah Teague or Assistant Dean of Student Affairs and Pro Bono Programs Stephen Rispoli.